chetanchandc/Nav_Stack_Ros_Demo/README.md

 Issues:
 - Practical_Common.h error
-- tf of the robot is not correlarted
+- tf of the robot is not correlarted (check with amcl node and ekf node)

 **Copyrights are included in each file.**